 Section 2.
 Operating Procedures

-Operating Procedures are reviewed at the request of the board, and/or annually to insure operational practices are documented accurately for Association management.
-Operating procedures can be changed with a majority vote of the board.
+Operating Procedures are reviewed at the request of the Board, and/or annually to insure operational practices are documented accurately for Association management.
+Operating Procedures can be changed with a majority vote of the Board.

 Section 3.
-Committee on Policy and Resolutions
+Committee on Policy and Resolution

-The Committee on Policy and Resolutions shall annually review the constitution and bylaws, and present any proposed amendments for consideration at the Annual Meeting.
+The Committee on Policy and Resolution shall annually review the constitution and bylaws, and present any proposed amendments for consideration at the Annual Meeting.

 Article V: Governance